KellySavanna/440_PMIP_Modelling/README.md

 # Interpretation and comparison of interglacial PMIP experiments with Pre-Industrial piControl.

-*Final project for EOS 440, UBC*
+*Final project for EOS 440, UBC - Climate Modelling*

-*Please note: '!!
-WIP !!' means work in progress and not to be conisdered complete at this time.*

 ## Project objective